 Resettlement and Resilience – An Evening with Mohammed Alsaleh & Sari Alesh

-Come join us on November 28th to hear internationally recognized, Syrian-Canadian speaker Mohammed Alsaleh share some of his stories while together we explore the topic of resettlement & resilience.
-We will also have the opportunity to hear Sari Alesh, internationally-recognized Syrian violinist (and local community leader) perform.
+On November 28th, VCST partnered with Disaster Aid Canada to present internationally recognized, Syrian-Canadian speaker Mohammed Alsaleh shared some of his stories while together we explore the topic of resettlement & resilience.
+Sari Alesh, internationally-recognized Syrian violinist (and local community leader) performed.

 CHASING ASYLUM – DOCUMENTARY FILM SCREENING